Nicomachean Ethics: Magnanimity or "greatness of soul"

 Magnanimity is a Latinization of the Greek megalopsuchia, which means greatness of soul.
 Although the word has a connection to Aristotelian philosophy, it has a distinct meaning in English, which may confuse.
 Some modern translations refer to greatness of soul.
 The term implies not just greatness, but a person who correctly thinks themselves worthy of great things.
 Although that could imply vainglory, Aristotle defines it as a virtue.
 He says "not everybody who claims more than he deserves is vain" and indeed "most small-souled of all would seem to be the man who claims less than he deserves when his deserts are great".

 Vanity, or small-souls, are the two extremes that fail to achieve the virtue of magnanimity.
 The small-souled person, according to Aristotle, "seems to have something bad about him".

 To have the virtue of greatness of soul, and be worthy of what is greatest, one must possess greatness in all virtues.
 Sachs points out: "Greatness of soul is the first of four virtues that Aristotle will find to require the presence of all the virtues of character."
 The others are a type of justice, phronesis or practical judgment as shown by good leaders, and truly good friends.
 Aristotle views magnanimity as "a sort of adornment of the moral virtues; for it makes them greater, and it does not arise without them".

 Aristotle considers what things are most worthy.
 Of external goods, the greatest is honor, because this is what we assign to gods, and this is what people of the highest standing target.
-Aristotle says that great-souled people don't pursue anything immoderately, including honor.
+Aristotle says that great-souled people do not pursue anything immoderately, including honor.
 Excellence and becoming worthy of honor is more important.
 (The haughty unconcern and disdain of a great-souled person, and his presumption and self-regard and the way he works to dominate others can make him seem arrogant, like an undeserving vain person.)

 Leo Strauss proposes "a close kinship between Aristotle's justice and biblical justice, but Aristotle's magnanimity, which means a man's habitual claiming for himself great honors while he deserves these honors, is alien to the Bible".

 Aristotle lists characteristics of the great-souled person: